 “My passion is to see how I can support operating facilities recognize and implement risk reduction and the implementation of process safety programs and independent protection layers to minimize the risk of personnel injury and business protection.”

 Craig’s hobbies and interests include bicycling, hiking, beach vacations, and international travel.

 John Cusimano, CFSE, CISSP, GICSP

-Director of Industrial Cybersecurity
+Vice President of Industrial Cybersecurity

 John has over 20 years of experience and has performed many control system cybersecurity vulnerability and cyber risk assessments.
 He is a member of the International Society of Automation (ISA) and is a voting member of the ISA 99 cybersecurity standards committee.
 As part of that committee, he is the chair of the zones and conduits working group, and co-chair of the product development working group.
 He is the developer and primary instructor of the ISA courses on cybersecurity.
 John is a Certified Functional Safety Expert (CFSE), a Certified Information Systems Security Professional (CISSP), and a Global Industrial Cyber Security Professional (GICSP).
 John has a B.S. in Electrical and Computer Engineering from Clarkson University in New York.

 “I am passionate about helping the process industries mature in their understanding and ability to manage operational (i.e. control system) cybersecurity risk by developing and applying engineering discipline to the process.
 Recognizing that operational cybersecurity risk is a subset of process safety risk, my goal is to leverage and align existing process safety management processes with operational cybersecurity management processes.
 I have been focused on developing, applying and sharing what I have learned with industry via client projects, standards committees and training since 2009.”